 How to Master a Complete Dental Examination

-The key to offering complete dentistry starts with a thorough complete examination, but the order and how each Dentist explains this to patients can vary.
+The key to offering complete dentistry starts with a thorough complete dental examination, but the order and how each Dentist explains this to patients can vary.

 The following is a step-by-step process that my practice follows.